Sports in Philadelphia: Other sports

 There are a number of Junior hockey teams in the area.
 The Flyers sponsor three teams: the Philadelphia Flyers Junior Hockey Club, Philadelphia Little Flyers, and Philadelphia Junior Flyers.
 The Philadelphia Revolution also play in the area.
 The Philadelphia Flyers Junior Hockey Club plays in the USPHL, while the other teams play in the EHL.

 Penn Jersey Roller Derby is a Philadelphia-based co-ed roller derby league, founded in 2005.
 They were one of the founding leagues of the Old School Derby Association.
 The Philly Rollergirls are another Philadelphia-based women's roller derby league, founded in 2005.
 The Philly Rollergirls are a member of the Women's Flat Track Derby Association, and have been host to the WFTDA East Coast Derby Extravaganza tournament since 2007.
 The Diamond State Roller Girls is a roller derby league based in Wilmington, Delaware.

 The Professional Inline Hockey Association has had several franchises in Philadelphia and the surrounding area, including the Philadelphia Growl.
-The Philadelphia Phoenix play ultimate in the American Ultimate Disc League, while the Philadelphia Spinners are a Major League Ultimate franchise.
+The Philadelphia Phoenix play ultimate in the Ultimate Frisbee Association, while the Philadelphia Spinners were previously a Major League Ultimate franchise until that league folded.
 The Philadelphia Justice are a professional dodgeball team that has played in the National Dodgeball League since 2011.
 The United States Australian Football League is represented by the Philadelphia Hawks, since 1998.

 Due to a long history of Irish immigration, the Philadelphia area has hosted Gaelic games for over a hundred years.
 The Philadelphia Division GAA Board is the governing body of Gaelic games in Philadelphia.

 Eddie Alvarez is the former Lightweight Champion of both the UFC and Bellator MMA.

 Individual sports

 Philadelphia's Franklin Field hosts the annual Penn Relays, the largest early-season track and field meet in the United States.
 One of the busiest streets in the city, Broad Street, is closed to traffic for the annual Broad Street Run, a 10-mile race contested since 1980.
 The Philadelphia Marathon, founded in 1954, is an annual marathon held on the third Sunday of November.
 The city also hosts the Philadelphia Distance Run.
 Philadelphia has also hosted several one-off events or events without a fixed venue, including UFC 101 and UFC 133.
-The Wells Fargo Center, Liacouras Center, The Borgata, and other venues in the area host various events.
+The Xfinity Mobile Arena, Liacouras Center, The Borgata, and other venues in the area host various events.
 2300 Arena hosts boxing, mixed martial arts, and professional wrestling events.